-If cadmium is present at high levels in certain cookware (as with most of the brightly colored Le Creuset items I have tested) it is being added as an ingredient (trace levels would indicate a contaminant and not an ingredient.)
+If Cadmium is present at high levels in certain cookware (as with most of the brightly colored Le Creuset items I have tested), it is being added as an ingredient (trace levels would indicate a contaminant rather than an an ingredient.)

-As with lead, there does not seem to be a regulation specifically limiting the total amount of cadmium legally allowed in dishes or kitchenware (as detectable with an XRF.)
+As with Lead, there is no Federal regulation specifically limiting the total amount of Cadmium legally allowed in dishes or kitchenware (as detectable with an XRF.)

-In my reading of the following (see screenshots and click them to get to original article)… dishes with 40 ppm cadmium or higher could possibly be considered illegal in Washington State as they could be used in feeding an infant; however, I would imagine it could also be argued (by dish manufacturers) that these dishes are not manufactured specifically for children so are not subject to regulation under this specific legislation.
-To counter that I would say… is it reasonable to assume that a family will purchase dishes and then never feed a child off of them?
-Family dishes (general household dishes) can be used to feed the family’s children and should therefore be covered (considered toxic at 40 ppm cadmium or higher) in Washington State.
+In my reading of the following (see screenshots and click them to get to original article)… dishes with 40 ppm cadmium or higher could possibly be considered illegal in Washington State – as they could be used in feeding an infant; however, I would imagine it could also be argued (by dish manufacturers) that these dishes are not manufactured “specifically for children”, and thus are not subject to regulation under this specific legislation.
+To counter that I would say, “is it reasonable to assume that a family will purchase dishes and then never feed a child off of them?”
+Family dishes (general household dishes) can be expected to be used to feed the family’s children – and should therefore be covered (considered toxic at 40 ppm cadmium or higher) in Washington State.

-As I have found several colors of the new Fiestaware (among other newly manufactured dishes) with cadmium levels higher than 40 ppm, I would not personally be comfortable feeding my family on these more colorful Fiestware dishes.
-[The white ones were negative for cadmium, FYI – although some of the newer white Fiestaware did test positive for trace-lead when tested with an XRF.]
+As I have found several colors of the new Fiestaware (among other newly manufactured dishes) with Cadmium levels higher than 40 ppm, I would not personally be comfortable feeding my family on these more colorful Fiestware dishes.
+[The white ones were negative for Cadmium, FYI – although some of the newer white Fiestaware did test positive for trace levels of Lead when tested with an XRF.]

 I’m going to follow up with Doug Farquhar on this one!